 Food is pasteurised by gently heating it to a temperature below 100 degrees centigrade.
 This heating and cooling process destroys spoilage microbes in acidic foods (like fruit juice or beer).
 In less acidic foods, such as milk or eggs, the heat process destroys pathogens and spoilage organisms like yeast and mould, extending the product’s shelf life and ensuring foods are safe to eat.

 We’ve come a long way since the days of leaving food to dry in the sun and now commercial cold rooms, walk-in fridges and domestic smart fridges are a standard part of many homes and businesses.
-It’s vital to ensure your refrigeration systems are functioning as they should, so if you’re in need of professional refrigeration services, get in touch with the team at Pinder Cooling.
+It’s vital to ensure your refrigeration systems are functioning as they should, so if you’re in need of professional refrigeration services and cold room installation, get in touch with the team at Pinder Cooling.

 We have everything you need to maintain your commercial refrigeration and cellar cooling systems, including bespoke cold storage solution, ice machine repair, walk-in freezer maintenance and much more.
 We also offer air conditioning installation for both commercial and domestic properties, keeping you and your employees comfortable and cool all year round.
 For more information about any of our services or to find out about our extensive range of bar and restaurant equipment, give us a call today or visit our website.